 About me

-Drinking digital lattes and building cool web things.
+A digital craftsman building cool web things.

 In a paragraph